 ‘Responsible officers’ (ROs) play an important role in revalidation of doctors.
 They were introduced by regulations in 2010 (see below), and have local responsibility for overseeing the evaluation of fitness to practise and for monitoring the conduct and performance of doctors.

 ‘Responsible officers’ were introduced by The Medical Profession (Responsible Officers) Regulations 2010, under the Medical Act 1983.
 The provision saying that FOM is a member’s designated body where other provisions do not apply is regulation 10(1)(g)(i).
-The 2010 regulations have since been amended by the Medical Profession (Responsible Officers) (Amendment) Regulations 2013, which were necessary owing to changes in the NHS architecture and structures for public health.
-These came into force on 1 April 2013.
+As from 1 April 2013, the 2010 regulations were amended by the Medical Profession (Responsible Officers) (Amendment) Regulations 2013, which were necessary owing to changes in the NHS architecture and structures for public health.

-Starting in April 2016, all nurses and midwives on the NMC’s register will need to go through a ‘revalidation’ process as their registration becomes due for renewal.
-This will be required every three years, and replaces the post-registration education and practice (Prep) requirements which remain in place until then.
+Since April 2016, all nurses and midwives on the NMC’s register now need to go through a ‘revalidation’ process as their registration becomes due for renewal.
+This is required every three years, and replaces the previous post-registration education and practice (Prep).
 Details are at www.nmc.org.uk/revalidation

 According to NMC guidance, revalidation is a continuous process that allows nurses and midwives to maintain their registration with the NMC and to demonstrate their continued ability to practise safely and effectively.
-But, says the NMC, it is not an assessment of their fitness to practice – the existing fitness-to-practice process will still apply.
+But, says the NMC, it is not an assessment of their fitness to practice – the fitness-to-practice processes apply alongside revalidation.

 The three-yearly online revalidation procedure requires evidence under the following subheadings:

 - 450 practice hours (or 900 hours if revalidating as both nurse and midwife) – supporting evidence includes a record of dates, hours, location, scope of practice and type of work.
 The evidence might include a timesheet or job specification.